prestcote/misis2024s-23-18-shvarts-v-a/reports.md

 REPORT:
 - codeforces: working
 - stacklst template: done for now
-- stacklst mistakes: found something? i think other parts should be fine
+- stacklst mistakes: found something? i think other parts should be fine // upd. they are!!

 TODO:
 - codeforces: 3 tasks